The museum is currently closed.

 Perhaps the most important rule of thumb is to display textiles for limited periods of time.
 Seasonal rotations are ideal: Display a textile for four months and then allow it to "rest" in dark storage for the remainder of the year.
 This method of care allows you to exhibit multiple textiles while extending the life of each one.

-High temperatures and humidity accelerate the deterioration of textiles and provide a hospitable environment for insects, mold, and mildew.
-A climate of 65–70°F and 40–50% relative humidity is considered ideal for textiles.
+High temperatures and humidity accelerate the deterioration of textiles and provide a hospitable environment for insects, mold and mildew.
+A climate of 65 to 70°F and 40 to 50 percent relative humidity is considered ideal for textiles.